radareorg/radare2-book/configuration/common_configuration_variables.md

 Selects a target operating system of currently loaded binary.
 Usually OS is automatically detected by `rabin -rI`.
 Yet, `asm.os` can be used to switch to a different syscall table employed by another OS.

     asm.flags
-If defined to "true", disasembler view will have flags column.
+If defined to "true", disassembler view will have flags column.

     asm.linescall
-If set to "true", draw lines at the left of dissassemble output (`pd`, `pD` commands) to graphically represent control flow changes (jumps and calls) that are targeted inside current block.
+If set to "true", draw lines at the left of disassemble output (`pd`, `pD` commands) to graphically represent control flow changes (jumps and calls) that are targeted inside current block.
 Also, see `asm.linesout`.

     asm.linesout
 When defined as "true", the disassembly view will also draw control flow lines that go ouside of the block.